redox-os/book/src/porting-applications.md

 Keep in mind that some recipes may need build tools that aren't provided by the build system templates or not installed in the Podman container or your system and will need to be added in the `dev.dependencies` data type of the recipe, don't add build tools or compilers already provided by the templates.

-The `script =` field runs any terminal command supported by GNU Bash, it's important if the build system of the program don't support cross-compilation or need custom options to work on Redox (you can't use the `build.script` data type if the `custom` template is not used).
+The `script =` field runs any terminal command supported by GNU Bash, it's important if the build system of the application don't support cross-compilation or need custom options to work on Redox (you can't use the `build.script` data type if the `custom` template is not used).

 Each template (except `custom`) script supports build flags, you can add flags as an array of strings: